Nursery Education Funding (NEF)

 Parents and carers must be given clear information about what is on offer at a setting.
 This must include what is available for ‘free’ as part of the funded hours along with the cost of additional hours and services which parents/carers can choose to access.

-Parents and carers can be charged a deposit to secure their child’s free place, however this must be refunded by the end of the first term of attendance.
+Parents and carers can be charged a deposit to secure their child’s funded place, however this must be refunded by the end of the first term of attendance.

-Providers can choose to limit the number of free places available at the setting.
+Providers can choose to limit the number of completely free places that are available at the setting.
 The criteria for allocating these places must be clearly set out in their admissions policy.
 The admissions policy should be available to all parents and carers.

 The annual number of funded hours available for a child are based on 38 weeks of the year (term-time), however providers can choose to offer the hours ‘stretched’ over more than 38 weeks.